A older lady sat upright in a Opera bed with her daughter sat on the edge of the bed holding her hand

 Dementia Profiling Bed

 Buying a bed for someone with dementia can be daunting.
 You want your loved one to be comfortable and safe while at the same time making it easy for you to help care for them.
 What's more, the bed should make the person feel at home and at ease with their surroundings.
+One of the challenges with dementia is reduced thinking, and in some types of dementia, hallucinations, which have an effect on a person's visual capabilities, which can lead to accidents happening in the home.

 Safe Dementia Sleeping Floor Height